 The activities involved in planning are outlined below:

 - Define objectives and scope – A project management plan defines what you want to do with your project from start to finish.
-This includes defining what the objective is for your project and how much time it will take (the scope) as well as determining which resources are available for use on this task or series of tasks.
+This includes defining what the objective is for your project and how much time it will take (the scope), as well as determining which resources are available for use on this task or series of tasks.
 You should also define any deadlines or project milestones that need to be met during this phase so everyone involved can be prepared when they arise.

-- Create your project risk assessment – At any point during your planning phase, there may be risks associated with starting or continuing work on this task or series of tasks; these could be environmental factors like bad weather conditions or human factors like employees having difficulty working together well enough to complete their duties within time constraints
+- Create your project risk assessment – At any point during your planning phase, there may be risks associated with starting or continuing work on this task or series of tasks; these could be environmental factors like bad weather conditions or human factors like employees having difficulty working together well enough to complete their duties within time constraints.

 The purpose of the Project Management Plan